 More info here: https://github.com/teamplanes/graphql-rate-limit

 It can be easy to forget that your UI is not the only interface to your system with the ability to make updates and interact with your business logic, 🤦🏻♂️.
 A side-effect of this could be that validation checks are baked into the client, and not the server.
-An example being email verification, perhaps the user should be able to log in whilst their email is not verified yet, but they shouldn’t be able to update their profile or create some data.
+An example is email verification, perhaps the user should be able to log in whilst their email is not verified yet, but they shouldn’t be able to update their profile or create some data.

-Validation checks should be built into your Access-Control, not your UI.
-So perhaps you can abstract it out with a withEmailVerified directive or you may need to implement in your data layer.
+Validation checks should be built into your Access Control, not your UI.
+So perhaps you can abstract it out with an 'withEmailVerified' directive or you may need to implement it in your data layer.

 1type Mutation {2login(email String!, password: String!): String3updateProfile: Profile @withEmailVerified4}